-9.5 More New Superconductors
+9.5 More New Superconductors: MgB2, Iron Pnictides

 The surprises caused by the discovery of new superconducting materials with relatively high values of the critical temperature were not yet over with the appearance of the cuprate superconductors.
-In March 2001 the group of Jun Akimitsu at the Aoyama-Gakuin University in Tokyo reported in the journal "Nature", that the compound MgB2, consisting only of two elements, is superconducting with the critical temperature $T_C = 39$ K. Already by January 2001 Akimitsu had announced his discovery at a conference in Japan, and immediately many groups started research activities to find out the physical properties of this new superconductor.
+In March 2001 the group of Jun Akimitsu at the Aoyama-Gakuin University in Tokyo reported in the journal "Nature", that the compound MgB_2 , consisting only of two elements, is superconducting with the critical temperature $T_c = 39$ K. Already by January 2001 Akimitsu had announced his discovery at a conference in Japan, and immediately many groups started research activities to find out the physical properties of this new superconductor.
 Similar to the cuprates, the crystal structure of the magnesium-diboride (MgB2) shows a layered configuration.
-Planes of hexagonally arranged magnesium atoms and planes of boron atoms ordered in a honeycomb pattern, like graphite, are placed alternately on top of each other.
+Planes of hexagonally arranged magnesium atoms and planes of boron atoms ordered in a honevcomb pattern, like graphite, are placed alternately on top of each other.
 As expected it was again found, that the superconductivity is based on the formation of Cooper pairs.
 Similar to the classical superconductors, the wave function of the pairs does not show an appreciable dependence on the direction, apparently displaying s-wave symmetry.

 Early in 2008, the group of Hideo Hosono in Japan reported another surprise: In the compound LaOFeAs of lanthanum (La), oxygen (O), iron (Fe), and arsenic (As), they had discovered superconductivity, following its doping with fluorine (F).
 In the case of the composition $LaO{1-x}F_xFeAs$ at x = 0.07 the critical temperature $T_C = 26$ K was found.
-This new class of superconductors containing iron and arsenic belongs to the group of the pniktides.
-The crystal structure consists of FeAsplanes, separated by the LaO-planes.
-The doping with fluorine occurs in the latter.
+This new class of superconductors containing iron and arsenic belongs to the group of the iron pnictides.

-In the family $\text{ReO}{1-x}F_x\text{FeAs}$ additional superconductors were found rather quickly, after lanthanum was replaced by other elements of the rare earths (RE) such as praseodymium (Pr), neodymium (Nd), or samarium (Sm).
+In the family $\text{ReO}{1-x}F_x\text{FeAs}$ additional superconductors were found rather quickly, after lanthanum was replaced by other elements of the rare earths (Re) such as praseodymium (Pr), neodymium (Nd), or samarium (Sm).
 In this way, values of the critical temperature up to the record value $T_C = 56$ K of $\text{Sr}{0.5}\text{Sm}{0.5}\text{FeAsF}$ could be achieved.
-In spite of their pronounced layered structure, in their electronic transport properties the pniktides do not show appreciable anisotropy (like the cuprates).
-In the case of the pniktides, many details still remain unclear and are intensively investigated at present.
+In spite of their pronounced layered structure, in their electronic transport properties the iron-pnictides do not show appreciable anisotropy (like the cuprates).
+The important structural elements are planar layers of iron atoms surrounded by tetrahedrically coordinated As or Se anions playing the role of the CuO planes in the cuprates (Fig. 9.10).
+The layers are arranged in a stacked sequence separated by alkali, alkaline-earth, or rare-earth and oxygen blocking layers, in which oxygen is replaced partly by fluorine acting as dopant.